Well-rounded biohackers take in information from a variety of sources, cross-reference it, and integrate it into our own viewpoints.

 Paul Chek

-The only Native American Spirit Guide on the list, Paul combines kinesiology, stress management and holistic wellness for a unique listening experience.
+The only Native American Spirit Guide on the list, Paul combines kinesiology, stress management, and holistic wellness for a unique listening experience.

-Some of his opinions are controversial and supernatural (I prefer that description over unscientific).
-Having only recently begun exploring the realm of spirituality in the last few years, Iâm still grasping some of Paulâs material.
+Some of his opinions are controversial and supernatural (more fitting than “unscientific”).
+Having only recently begun exploring spirituality in the last few years, I’m still grasping some of Paul’s material.

 I like that his guests challenge the status quo.